mnemonikr/sleigh-config/sleigh-config/README.md

 # Overview

-This crate contains precompiled Sleigh configuration files for use with [libsla](https://crates.io/crates/libsla) or other crates that interface with the [Ghidra](https://github.com/NationalSecurityAgency/ghidra) decompiler.
-The processor specification files are sourced from Ghidra version **11.4**.
+This crate contains precompiled `.sla` and `.pspec` configuration files for use with [libsla](https://crates.io/crates/libsla) or other crates that interface with the [Ghidra](https://github.com/NationalSecurityAgency/ghidra) decompiler.
+The configuration files are sourced from Ghidra version **11.4**.

+The configuration file contents are placed in variables based on their respective file names.
+The variables are placed in a module for the given processor.

+Which
-The configuration files are in modules based on the processor name, e.g. `processor_x86`.
-Which processor modules are built is controlled via feature flags.
+processor modules are built is controlled via feature flags.
 Specify the processor name in the feature flag to build the processor configuration files.